ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 vmd > $terminal writepdb 6n4o_resid_1-21.pdb
 ~~~
 {: .bash}
+These commands will align the i-TASSER model  with the SWISS-MODEL.
 Combine the i-TASSER model of residues 1-21 and the SWISS-MODEL.
 ~~~
 grep -h ATOM 6n4o_resid_1-21.pdb 6N4O_SWISS_PROT_model_chainA.pdb > 6n4o_chain_A_complete.pdb
 ~~~
 {: .bash}

-### 4. Mutating residues
+#### 1.3.
+Mutating residues
 PDB entry 6N4O is the structure of the catalytically inactive hAgo2 mutant D669A.
 To construct the active form, we need to revert this mutation.

 To accomplish this, we need to delete from ALA669 all atoms that are not present in ASP.
 Then change the residue name of ALA669 to ASP.
 Let's  first check what atoms are in residue 669: